RedditRecs

 Reddit Icon

-samara-blue • about 1 month ago
+samara-blue • 3 months ago

 Yes it does.
 I currently have my Polar Pacer pro and verity sense linked to my flow account.
 You may have to manually change in the flow settings which device is linked (correction: selected to pair) when you want to sync data (it will just use whichever device you last synced unless you change it).